Mux logo - video home

 For Playback IDs that use a signed policy, the thumbnail options must be specified in the JWT claims when using signed URLs.
 This ensures that the thumbnail options are not altered, such as changing the timestamp or the dimensions of the thumbnail image.
 For example, if you uploaded a 4K video and wanted to restrict a thumbnail to a width of 600 pixels and a specific timestamp, then simply include the width and time keys in the JWT claims.

 Expiration time should be at least the duration of the Asset or the expected duration of the Live Stream.
 When the signed URL expires, the URL will no longer be playable, even if playback has already started.
-Make sure you set the expiration to be sufficiently in the future so that users do not experience an interruption in playback.
+Make sure you set the expiration to be sufficiently far in the future so that users do not experience an interruption in playback.

 5Sign the JSON Web Token (JWT)